lukaskupczyk/react-hook-consent/README.md

 -   Provides the consent context to components
 -   Loads (external) scripts based on consent state
--   Deletes cookies when consent declined
+-   Deletes cookies, local storage and session storage when consent declined
 -   Hook to retrieve and change the current consent
 -   Optional Banner with detailed settings to approve / decline consent
 -   Persists the selection to local storage